s-h-a-d-o-w/next-simple-chatgpt/README.md

 I'm using relatively few dependencies that front-end engineers are likely familiar with.

+(And I've specifically decided against making API keys configurable by the user via the UI and making it available to everybody because I would advise to only enter your API keys in environment that you control or that's a well-known, likely secure platform.
+I don't know how secure my servers are, so I don't want to get other people's API keys on there... 😅)

 ## UX Decisions

 - No support for attachments because I never discuss images with ChatGPT.